magneticio/vamp.io/content/documentation/api/v9.9.9/api-blueprints.md

 ## Delete blueprint

 Deletes a blueprint.
-Delete operations are idempotent: sending a second request with the same content will not result in an error response (4xx).
+Note that delete operations are idempotent: sending a second request with the same content will not result in an error response (4xx).

 ### Request syntax